BU-Spark/ds-mpo-bikes/dataset-documentation/DATASETDOC-sp25.md

   * Bluebike Trip and Bluebike network data are used to analyze the the travel pattern via Bluebikes, the MBTA GTFS datasets are used to analyze the travel pattern by all the public transits.
 * What (other) tasks could the dataset be used for?
   * With the combination of all the trip datasets, open street map and elevation files, we use r5r as the metric to calculate the travel time for different travel modes.
 * Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
+  * Machine learning can be used in further study on the final travel time analysis dataset.

 *Distribution*

 * Based on discussions with the client, what access type should this dataset be given (eg., Internal (Restricted), External Open Access, Other)?
+  * The dataset is from the client, so only those working on the dataset should have access to it.

 *Maintenance*

 * If others want to extend/augment/build on/contribute to the dataset, is there a mechanism for them to do so?
 If so, please provide a description.

-*Other*

-* Is there any other additional information that you would like to provide that has not already been covered in other sections?
+  * Reading the dataset documentation is the best way for others to continue build on the project.
+The documentation includes all the description of every dataset and explaination of our data cleaning process.